In this article I will show you how you can take portraits in a similar style to those of renowned British portrait photographer Antoniou Platon.

-Platon is best known for his series of highly contrasted black and white portraits of celebrities and politicians.
+The Platon photography style is best known for its series of highly contrasted black and white portraits of celebrities and politicians.
 And while you may not be photographing anyone famous anytime soon, we’ll show you how to take some amazing high key portraits you can use in your next photo shoot.

 If your model has an interesting face, this is the perfect style for them.
 The clean and simple image you create will let the viewer concentrate on the model.

-If you think that in order to do portraiture you need a lot of expensive studio equipment, well…think again!
+If you think you need a lot of expensive studio equipment to do portraiture, well… think again!

-In this article, in fact, I have already discussed how you can take compelling portraits with a minimum amount of gear.
-And if you are new to portrait photography, here you will find an useful glossary of terms.
+In this article, I already discussed how you could take compelling portraits with a minimum amount of gear.
+And if you are new to portrait photography, we have a useful glossary of terms.

-The image below shows you six simple styles you can create by using a single off camera flash, without light modifiers.
+The image below shows you six simple styles you can create using a single off-camera flash without light modifiers.

-To recreate Platon’s style, the amount of studio equipment you need is fairly modest.
+To recreate the Platon photography style, the amount of studio equipment you need is fairly modest.
 Ideally, you will need a couple of flash guns, but you can do it with one if you decide to turn the background white digitally.

-Aside from the screenshots depicting Platon’s portraits, all the portraits shown in this article were taken with my Sony RX10 bridge camera with 1″ sensor, not your typical portrait camera.
+Aside from the screenshots depicting Platon’s portraits, all the portraits in this article were taken with my Sony RX10 bridge camera with a 1″ sensor, not your typical portrait camera.

 Because the background is white and most of the tones are bright, this is a high key setup.

-To get a white background, you can either do it digitally in Photoshop or, if you can, directly in camera, by lighting it with a flash.
+To get a white background, you can do it digitally in Photoshop or directly with the camera by lighting it with a flash.
 Since we are in a controlled environment, it is always good to try getting it right in-camera.

 Because there are no visible shadows on the background from the key light (the light used for the model), you should put some distance between the background and your subject.